“You bought a fucking tree?” Bryan knew that when his wife left at 8 o’clock this morning, and was gone through lunch, it could only mean one thing.

 “Tash is getting married in three weeks!”
 Bryan says, flinging his arms in the air.
 “When does she even have the time?”

-Natasha and Mitchell are the new “it” couple of their group of friends, dethroning he and Renee of their ten-year title when they finally got engaged on Easter Sunday.
-(Resurrection Sunday, Mitchell always corrects him.)
+Natasha and Mitchell are the new “it” couple of their group of friends, dethroning Bryan and Renee of their ten-year title when Mitchell finally proposed on Easter Sunday.
+(Resurrection Sunday, he always corrects Bryan.)
 Renee was so excited when Natasha asked her to be her matron of honor at their Christmas-themed wedding, stopping just short of asking her to plan it, thank God.
-There’s no telling what kind of gaudy Christmas decorations she would’ve hung in the sanctuary and fellowship hall of The Revelation of Jesus Christ Christian Center, the church they all attended, had she been given the reigns.
+There’s no telling what kind of gaudy Christmas decorations she would’ve hung in the sanctuary and fellowship hall of The Revelation of Jesus Christ Christian Center, the church they all attend, had she been given the reigns.
 The rehearsal dinner, on the other hand, is a tragic tale yet to be written.

 “Oh, that reminds me.
 You’ll have to cook dinner.
 Tash called while I was out.
 She wants to have girl talk tonight.”

 “Dammit, Renee.
 I haven’t seen you all day.
 A man has needs,” he says, then bites his lip, remembering the cursing.
 “Damn” being the worst of the “naughty” words he’s forbidden to say until at least January 2.

 But Renee doesn’t seem to notice, or if she does, she brushes it off, pulling at one of the tree needles poking out of the twine wrapping instead.
 “Tell you what, if you help me get this tree up and decorated, and we still have time left over, maybe I’ll fulfill some of your needs before I have to meet up with Tash.”
 She looks up from the tree and winks at him.
 “I’ll even do that thing you like so much.”

 She rolls her eyes, puffs her cheeks and blows out air, but finally nods, though reluctantly.